valuhaka/dass21_fi/README.md

 - Takes < fullData.Rdata >.
 - Defines attrition as missing the 2022 questionnaire.
 - Transforms the education, marital status and SES variables.
-- Produces attrition tables using < attritionTable.R > from subscripts.
+- Produces attrition tables using < attritionSub.R > from subscripts.
 - Outputs it in nice_table format.

 ## 4. Producing normative data